Easy Baileys Bounty Bars, Low Carb (and here to stay)

 - Freeze the bars for 20 minutes to harden, then transfer them into a container and keep them in the fridge for 7-10 days.

-Tips for making Baileys Bounty Bars
+Helpful Tips for Making Baileys Bounty Bars

 - Shape the coconut filling into balls, then use your palm and fingers to shape the balls into oblong bars.